 Co-production with local government and the creation of a Welsh Public Service

-We will create a Welsh Government Council, bringing local authority leaders and senior officers together with Welsh Government Ministers and senior officials, to coordinate joint work between central and local government.
+We would create a Welsh Government Council, bringing local authority leaders and senior officers together with Welsh Government Ministers and senior officials, to coordinate joint work between central and local government.
 Relations will be undertaken based on equality, creating a shared view of a work programme and delivery.
-We will provide additional investment as an incentive for joint working.
+We would provide additional investment as an incentive for joint working.

-As part of our new combined approach, we will develop proposals and a timetable for the creation of a Public Service for Wales.
-This will have a shared culture, and vision, allowing for the ability to share and exchange staff and expertise across all public sector organisations including the Welsh Government’s civil service.
-This will require that the reservation to Westminster of powers relating to the civil service be removed.
+As part of our new combined approach, we would develop proposals and a timetable for the creation of a Public Service for Wales.
+This would have a shared culture, and vision, allowing for the ability to share and exchange staff and expertise across all public sector organisations including the Welsh Government’s civil service.
+This would require that the reservation to Westminster of powers relating to the civil service be removed.

 The Welsh Government’s Academi Wales would become a National School of Public Management and Governance, attached to the Welsh University sector.
 It will have an increased budget, a Board of Directors to include the Permanent Secretary and an independent Chair.
 It would develop an international research programme related to small country governance and enter into partnership arrangements with other management schools such as the John F. Kennedy School of Government at Harvard, and France’s École nationale d’administration (ENA).